-It is not any single event that made me vow never to return in anything other than a wooden box; it is the sense of being tainted, of being part of a violent and terrifying past which isn’t past at all, but still very much present in the minds and attitudes of the German people.
+It is not any single event that made me vow never to return in anything other than a wooden box.
+It is the sense of being tainted, of being part of a violent and terrifying past which isn’t past at all but still very much present in the minds and attitudes of the German people.
 That one side of my family was somehow connected with one of the characters in the play—Joachim von Ribbentrop, for whose family my grandmother worked as a seamstress—only makes such reflections about my native country more dreadful to me.

 Miller’s play dramatizes the life of Martin Niemöller, a German pastor who dared to speak up against the Nazi regime, and act of treason for which he was imprisoned and for which he nearly lost his life.
 Miller’s portrayal and the performance of the avuncular, gentle-voiced Paul Lukas, make Niemöller sound like a naïve believer who, concerned about the decline of faith in Germany, agrees to side with the emerging Nazi party when promised that, once in power, the fascists would assist in restoring the erstwhile prominent role of the church.

-Niemöller’s past, his initial acceptance—and indeed support—of anti-Semitism is being glossed over in this propaganda play to emphasize the message that one of the great American freedoms—the freedom of religion—was under attack elsewhere and that it was a mission of the current war to protect such rights at home and restore or establish them wherever threatened.
+Niemöller’s past, his initial acceptance—and indeed support—of anti-Semitism is being glossed over in this propaganda play to emphasize the message that one of the great American freedoms—the freedom of religion—was under attack elsewhere and that it was a mission of the US military to protect such rights at home and restore or establish them wherever threatened.
 What Miller’s play does not represent is captured in Niemöller’s own words, uttered some thirty years after the end of World War II.
 Here is one version of the original (which was initially spoken and not written down), followed by my own translation:

 Als die Nazis die Kommunisten holten, habe ich geschwiegen, ich war ja kein Kommunist.